 Close the channel that the unacked messages reside on, which requires you to add the messages back to the queue into a ready state.
 Then, purge the queue.
 The channel related to a consumer can be seen by pressing the queue with unacked messages.
+In the image, channel 220.127.116.11:38182 is related to the queue with unacked messages.

 Recent versions of RabbitMQ include the ability to configure a consumer timeout, which is the maximum time a consumer can spend processing a message before the channel is terminated.